Marshfield finishes seventh at Bay City Duals

 While Martin noted the timeline for healing ranged from three weeks to six months, Marshfield head coach Tyler Strenke had additional insight.

-With Martin out and the Pirates giving up forfeits in a a total of eight weight classes, Marshfield went on to take seventh place at the Bay Cities Duals on Saturday.
+With Martin out and the Pirates giving up forfeits in a a total of eight weight classes, Marshfield went on to take seventh place at the Bay City Duals on Saturday.

 The event started with eight teams split into two pools.